 Where to Buy Spanish Paprika

-Thanks to pimentón‘s growing popularity even in non-Spanish cuisines, more and more grocery stores around the globe are stocking Spanish paprika.
-You’ll also likely find it at many specialty spice shops.
+Thanks to pimentón's growing popularity in global cuisines, more and more grocery stores around the world are stocking Spanish paprika.
+You can also find it at many specialty spice shops.

 Spanish Paprika FAQs